-Before applying the requirements of the IFC it is beneficial to understand its arrangement and format.
-The IFC, like other codes published by the International Code Council, is arranged and organized to follow sequential steps that generally occur during a plan review or inspection.
-In the 2012 edition, the IFC was reorganized into seven parts as illustrated in the tables below.
+Before applying the requirements of the IFC, it is beneficial to understand its arrangement and format.
+The IFC, like other codes published by the ICC, is arranged and organized to follow sequential steps that generally occur during a plan review or inspection.

+The IFC is organized into seven parts.
 Each part represents a broad subject matter and includes the chapters that logically fit under the subject matter of each part.
 It is also foreseeable that additional chapters will need to be added in the future as regulations for new processes or operations are developed.
-Accordingly, the reorganization was designed to accommodate such future chapters by providing reserved (unused) chapters in several of the parts.
+Accordingly, the structure was designed to accommodate such future chapters by providing reserved (unused) chapters in several of the parts.
 This will allow the subject matter parts to be conveniently and logically expanded without requiring a major renumbering of the IFC chapters.

-ORGANIZATION OF THE IFC Parts and Chapters Subject Matter Part I-Chapters 1 and 2 Administrative and definitions Part II-Chapters 3 and 4 General safety provisions Part III-Chapters 5 through 12 Building and equipment design features Part III-Chapters 13 through 19 Reserved for future use Part IV-Chapters 20 through 39 Special occupancies and operations Part IV-Chapters 40 through 49; 52 Reserved for future use Part V-Chapters 50, 51 and 53 through 67 Hazardous materials Part V-Chapters 68 through 79 Reserved for future use Part VI-Chapter 80 Referenced standards Part VII-Appendices A through N Adoptable and informational appendices
+Parts and Chapters Subjects Part I-Chapters 1 and 2 Administrative and definitions Part II-Chapters 3 and 4 General safety provisions Part III-Chapters 5 through 12 Building and equipment design features Part III-Chapters 13 through 19 Reserved for future use Part IV-Chapters 20 through 40 Special occupancies and operations Part IV-Chapters 41 through 49; 52 Reserved for future use Part V-Chapters 50, 51 and 53 through 67 Hazardous materials Part V-Chapters 68 through 79 Reserved for future use Part VI-Chapter 80 Referenced standards Part VII-Appendices A through N Adoptable and informational appendices